 - You must move to enforce your lien within a year of being filed or it will expire.

 If you work in Louisiana, it is integral to the protection of your business that you master filing a valid construction lien.
 It is the only way to have leverage in favor of you getting properly paid.
-If you are still in need of Louisiana’s required lien and bond forms, consider purchasing the necessary materials from us!
+If you want to become a Louisiana Lien master on your own, listen in to this episode of The Quit Getting Screwed Construction Podcast.
 If you’d like someone else to take care of filing your lien, and do it the right way, contact an experienced Louisiana lien lawyer who knows construction law.
 Our sister company, The Cromeens Law Firm, has a 90% success rate of collections before having to foreclose on a lien, saving you costly legal fees.
 Better your business by putting these laws into practice before it’s too late.